7RU7H/7RU7H/README.md

 [Tryhackme Profile](https://tryhackme.com/p/nvm)

 ### Goals for 2022:
-Pass OSCP before end of the year and go for OSWP before 2023 if possible
+Pass OSCP before end of the year.

 Archive all my old notes, scripts, as part of building cheatsheets galore